-Recommendations: While we recognize that this condition is not unusual for an organization your size, it is important that you be aware of this condition for financial reporting purposes.
-Management and the Board should continually be aware of the financial reporting of the Board and changes in reporting requirements.
+Recommendations: Management and the Board should continually be aware of the financial reporting of the Board and changes in reporting requirements.

 Response: Since it is not cost-effective for an organization our size to have staff to prepare audit-ready financial statements, we have chosen to hire Eide Bailly, a public accounting firm, to prepare the audit financial statements as part of their annual audit of North Dakota Board of Nursing.